Navigating Restrictive Covenants and Trade Secrets in Colorado

 In 2018, the non-competition statute was amended to allow physicians to continue to care for patients with rare disorders, as defined by criteria developed by the National Organization For Rare Disorders, Inc., or any successor organization, even if they signed a non-compete agreement.

-Non-Competition & Non-Solicitation Duration & Geographic Scope
+Reasonable Duration and Geographic Scope

 Even if a non-competition and/or non-solicitation agreement falls within a statutory exception, it will only be enforced if it is reasonable with respect to duration and geographic scope.
 In determining “reasonableness,” courts typically evaluate whether the restrictions are necessary to protect the employer’s business as well as the impact of enforcement on the employee.
 Any agreement that prevents a former employee from working for any competitor at any location will be subject to greater scrutiny.
 A well-drafted non-competition or non-solicitation agreement should restrict an employee from working for a competitor only in the region where the company competes for business.
 Further, if the agreement does not contain any restrictions with regard to duration or geographic scope, the provision will likely be struck down by the court.